Will-ALVIDI/cppStartingKit-Guide/README.md

-C++ Starting Kit for Sublime : The Guide
+C++ Starting Kit for Sublime Text : The Guide
 ========================================

 This guide is designed for people who are really new in C++ programming and want to use Sublime Text as a small IDE.
 If you follow these instructions step by step you will get crucial informations about Sublime Text environment, the [**C++ Starting Kit**](https://github.com/kodLite/cppStartingKit) and a real starting point for your C++ projects.

 If you are anyone else you can find tips to customize your Sublime Text environment for C++ or else.

-This guide covers the key points to start using Sublime Text 3 for C++ projects under Windows 7 x64.
+This guide covers the key points to start using Sublime Text 3 for C++ projects under Windows 7 x64 environment.
 Things are pretty much the same depending on your version of Sublime Text and your operating system.

 The informations provided in this guide should help you to understand the core of the [**C++ Starting Kit**](https://github.com/kodLite/cppStartingKit) and how globally things work inside Sublime Text.